-B. Mix a solution of 3 parts household bleach with 1 part water and a dash of dishwashing detergent in a spray bottle.
+- Mix a solution of 3 parts household bleach with 1 part water and a dash of dishwashing detergent in a spray bottle.

 - Thoroughly moisten the stained surface with this liquid by misting the surface using the spray bottle.

-D. Mist the surface continuously until the stain disappears.
+- Mist the surface continuously until the stain disappears.